 So, for the UK’s drinks industry, 2019 was all about wellness, zero waste and Instagrammable cocktails, but what does 2020 have in store?

-We’ve looked into our crystal ball (of databases and reports) and used our in-depth industry knowledge gained from years establishing our award-winning cocktail bar brand to compile this nifty guide to 2020 drink trends… you’re welcome.
+We’ve looked into our crystal ball (of databases and reports) and used our in-depth industry knowledge gained from years establishing our award-winning cocktail bar brand to compile this nifty guide to the trending drinks of 2020… you’re welcome.

 Largely covering three of the most important drinks topics, we’ve divided our findings into:

 Our Soft Drink Trends 2020 section includes exciting developments in the wellness sphere as a result of the growing number of consumers seeking liquid supplements and abstaining from the sauce.

 Head over to our Alcoholic Drink Trends 2020 section to read about how hard seltzers will charm Brits, the population’s continuing love for all-drinks-pink and to discover the new regions wine-lovers will be falling for.

 And finally, our Sustainable Drink Trends 2020 section reveals how companies will look beyond food waste and single-use plastic as well as how they’ll better cater to the growing vegan population.

 In an anxious modern age, shoppers have become more attuned to what they’re putting in their bodies.
 As a result, consumers are quick to splash the cash on teeny tiny immunity-enhancing, brain-boosting, concentration-keeping drinks that promise to help their digestion, memory and more.

 Nowadays, wellness is more accessible than ever, and we’ve no doubt that this will be one of the leading drink trends in 2020.